am29d/powertools-carbon/README.md

 1. Install the necessary dependencies by running `npm install` in your terminal.

-2. To generate an image, use the `npm run carbon` script followed by the path to the file.
+2. To generate an image, use the `npm run carbon-cli` script followed by the path to the file.
 For example, if you want to generate an image for a file located at `typescript/src/logger.ts`, you would use the following command:

 ```
 npm run carbon ./typescript/src/logger.ts